“Happiness is the meaning and the purpose of life, the whole aim and end of human existence.”Aristotle

 “Given the choice between the experience of pain and nothing, I would choose pain.”William Faulkner

 Life would lack contrast if you were in a perpetual state of glee.
 The stress hormone cortisol is a key ingredient in making memories.
 Risk and discomfort make for a richer life.
 My best experiences were when I was most uncomfortable; freediving into an underwater cavern or sparring in Thailand.
-I’m sure you have experiences that were unenjoyable at the time and have become your best memories and stories to tell.
+I’m sure you have experiences that were unenjoyable at the time but have become your best memories and stories to tell today.

 We’re hardwired to be lazy